India grants bail to Kashmir Walla editor Fahad Shah

 Throughout his imprisonment under India’s Unlawful Activities Prevention Act (UAPA), he was repeatedly granted bail, only to be charged with a new offense and denied release.
 The challenges for Mr. Shah were considerable: He struggled with health challenges and isolation, and the paper he cherished has closed in the face of profound financial and professional pressure.
 The major charges under the UAPA have been dropped, but he will have to stand trial for three lesser charges.

 The granting of bail is a crucial first step to ensuring that the rule of law prevails.
-We – and Mr. Shah’s colleagues – extend our great appreciation to the many readers who supported him financially and prayerfully.
+We – and Mr. Shah’s colleagues – extend our great appreciation to the many readers who took a strong interest in his case.
 We also salute not only Mr. Shah but also the young staff members of The Kashmir Walla, who have stood up for journalistic integrity and commitment to their colleague despite enormous hardship.

 We will report the full story of Mr. Shah’s detention and release very soon.